kmhabib/sydummit-eksworkshop-2019/workshop-1/Lab3.md

    kubectl get ingress/mythical-mysfits-eks
   ```

-8. Get the DNS name of the alb (using command: kubectl get ingress) or by issuing:
+8. Get the DNS name of the alb (using command: kubectl get ingress) or go to the EC2/LoadBalancer on console and copy the ALB DNS name.
+Now check the logs:

   ```sh
   kubectl logs -n kube-system $(kubectl get po -n kube-system | egrep -o alb-ingress[a-zA-Z0-9-]+)